 As a website owner, you need to comply with customer requests for rectification for inaccurate data either in writing or verbally.
 You also need to setup a process to ensure rectification is carried out promptly and without delay.

 As a website owner you must, upon request, totally erase and expunge from your systems any customer’s personal user data.

 5. The right to restrict processing.

 As a website owner, you must halt any processing of user data once you receive a request to do so.
 In such cases, you can only store such data but never use it.

 As a website owner you need to draft clear and concise policies and privacy statements for users to read through and choose whether to accept them or not.
 Users must consent freely given and their consent can be withdrawn at any time without any repercussions.

 As a website owner you must, upon request, provide users with all of their personal data.
 The users have the liberty to use this data as they see fit in other platforms and environments outside your company.

 8. Rights in regards to profiling, and automated decision making.

 As a website owner you need to have a lawful basis for customer profiling.
 You also need to send users from whom you have received their personal data indirectly a copy of your privacy statement to allow them to give or deny consent to use their data.

 Please note, these are just the basics.
 GDPR is considered one of the most complex set of laws ever produced by the EU.
 While studying and adhering to all the laws is going to be a challenge, it is definitely one that we must all embrace.
 Dedicate the time to understand what is required of you fully and take appropriate action.
-Right now, Mash Media is offering a once off fee to ensure your site is compliant, please click here to see the offer.
+Right now, Mash Media is offering a once off fee to ensure your site is compliant.